shahshachi1/MSCSCybersecurity_HW-Projects/CSE 543 - Info Assurance and Security/pwn.college/Esper Cipher/Challenge 1/README.txt

 1. Copy files from /challenge/ folder (including the ciphertext.txt)
-2. Re-encrypt it correctly if need by by running: python esper.py -e plaintext.txt -o ciphertext.txt
+2. Re-encrypt it correctly if need be by running: python esper.py -e plaintext.txt -o ciphertext.txt
 3. Verify the ciphertext:
 	ls -l ciphertext.txt